apodznoev/telegram-lambda-polly-webhookbot/README.md

 # telegram-lambda-polly-webhookbot
-Small bot to listen messages from Telegram and convert them into speach in German for my wife
+Small bot for my wife which listens messages from Telegram Bot (https://web.telegram.org/#/im?p=@Web_hooker_bot) and pronounce them in German.
+In case if a single Word sent, also provides some synonyms information from https://www.openthesaurus.de/